yuqiangcn/odt/README.md

 # node-odt

-.odt generator working with templates and data (like Mustache)
+OpenDocument Text(.odt) generator working with templates and data (like Mustache)

 ## Install